bromix/Borg/README.md

-# Borg Framework
+# Borg Framework (Experimental)
-A C#/.NET/Python inspired library for C++ to simplify and streamline development.
+A C#/.NET/Python/Java inspired library for C++ to simplify and streamline development.